Davey Boy Smith

 David Smith (27 November 1962 – 18 May 2002) was an English professional wrestler best known for his appearances in the United States with the World Wrestling Federation under the ring names Davey Boy Smith and The British Bulldog.

 Smith won titles within the WWF in three decades, from the 1980s to the 2000s.
-Though he was never a world champion, Smith nevertheless headlined multiple pay-per-view events in the WWF and WCW, in which he challenged for the WWF and WCW World Heavyweight championships.
-He defeated Bret Hart for the WWF Intercontinental Championship in the main event of SummerSlam 1992 at London's original Wembley Stadium; he also has the distinction of being the inaugural and longest reigning WWF European Champion in a total of 206 days, and to have held the title on the sole occasion where a match for that championship headlined a pay-per-view event, at One Night Only in 1997.
+Though he was never a world champion, Smith headlined multiple pay-per-view events in the WWF and WCW, in which he challenged for the WWF and WCW World Heavyweight championships.
+He defeated Bret Hart for the WWF Intercontinental Championship in the main event of SummerSlam 1992 at London's original Wembley Stadium.

+He was the inaugural and longest reigning WWF European Champion, across 206 days, and held the title on the sole occasion where a match for that championship headlined a pay-per-view event, at One Night Only in 1997.
 Prior to finding singles success, Smith achieved stardom as one half of The British Bulldogs tag team, alongside the Dynamite Kid.
 He was inducted into the WWE Hall of Fame in 2020.

 Early life

 Smith was born in Golborne, where he grew up with his father Sid, mother Joyce, brother Terrence, and sisters Joanne and Tracy.
-Joyce's nephew was Tom Billington, also known as the Dynamite Kid, who was Smith's frequent tag-team partner.
+Joyce's nephew was Tom Billington, also known as the Dynamite Kid, who was Smith's frequent tag-team partner, amongst others, most notably Brett (The Duke) Duquemin with whom he had moderate amateur success.
 He was born with measles in his eyes, which led to him often being the subject of bullying at his school, but he got laser surgery in his 30s.
 Smith enjoyed cricket, football and diving as hobbies.

 Professional wrestling career

-Early career (1978–1984)
+Early career (1978–1981)

 Smith started his training with Ted Betley at 13 after his grandfather and father noticed he needed to be involved in a positive activity.
 He started competing on ITV's World of Sport in 1978 when he was only 15, wrestling under the name Young David against 18 year old "Wonderboy" Bernie Wright, uncle of future WCW wrestler Alex Wright.
 Smith filled a spot in the promotion left by his slightly older cousin the Dynamite Kid, who had recently departed to wrestle in Calgary.

 Mentored by the Dynamite Kid's friend Alan Dennison, in 1979, Smith appeared to have won the British Welterweight championship from Jim Breaks (as the Dynamite Kid had done two years prior) only for the win to be disallowed due to Dennison distracting Breaks.
 Smith then held Breaks to a 1–1 draw, as a result of which Dennison himself challenged and defeated Breaks for the belt.
-Smith was then spotted by Bruce Hart, who was scouting talent in the UK, and like the Dynamite Kid before him, he travelled to Canada to wrestle for Stu Hart.
-Hart and Roy Wood trained Smith further in Hart's "Dungeon" and Smith became a key wrestler in Hart's Stampede Wrestling.